-Concurrently with this offering of ADSs and pursuant to a separate offering memorandum, we are offering to qualified institutional buyers in reliance on the exemption from registration provided by Rule 144A under the Securities Act and to certain non-U.S. persons in offshore transactions in reliance on Regulation S under the Securities Act, US\$ million aggregate principal amount of our % Convertible Senior Notes due 20 , which we refer to as the notes, or a total of US\$ million aggregate principal amount of notes if the initial purchasers in the Concurrent Convertible Note Offering exercise in full their option to purchase additional notes.
-We cannot assure you that the Concurrent Convertible Note Offering will be completed or, if completed, on what terms it will be completed.
+Concurrently with this offering of ADSs and pursuant to a separate offering memorandum, we are offering to qualified institutional buyers in reliance on the exemption from registration provided by Rule 144A under the Securities Act and to certain non-U.S. persons in offshore transactions in reliance on Regulation S under the Securities Act, US\$400,000,000 aggregate principal amount of our % Convertible Senior Notes due 2025, which we refer to as the notes, or a total of US\$460,000,000 aggregate principal amount of notes if the initial purchasers in the Concurrent Convertible Note Offering exercise in full their option to purchase additional notes.
+We cannot assure you that the Concurrent Convertible Note Offering will be completed, on what terms it will be completed.
 The offering of the ADSs hereby is not contingent upon the consummation of the Concurrent Convertible Note Offering, and the Concurrent Convertible Note Offering is not contingent upon the consummation of the ADSs hereby.

-The notes will mature on , 20 unless repurchased, redeemed or converted prior to such date.
-The notes will bear interest at a rate of % per year, payable semiannually in arrears on and of each year, beginning on , 2020.
+The notes will mature on January 15, 2025 unless repurchased, redeemed or converted prior to such date.
+The notes will bear interest at a rate of per year, payable semiannually in arrears on January 15 and July 15 of each year, beginning on July 15, 2020.

-Holders of the notes may convert all or any portion of their notes, in integral multiples of \$1,000 principal amount, at their option at any time prior to the close of business on the scheduled trading day immediately preceding , 20 only under the following circumstances:
+Holders of the notes may convert all or any portion of their notes, in integral multiples of \$1,000 principal amount, at their option at any time prior to the close of business on the scheduled trading day immediately preceding the maturity date of the notes.